 Here’s a sketch I did of Henry J. when I was about 10 years old, a very long time ago.
 He grew to be about 35 to 40 pounds, but the local animal shelter sold him to my grandfather as a Boston terrier cross.
 While he was still a tiny puppy we believed it.
 In truth, he was just a shelter dog, a mutt, and a wonderful family companion.

 Last week I started out with 5 sculptures in process.
 I finished the polar bear a few days ago, and I should have the old gray mare done in the next day or so.
-One of the sculptures I started with didn’t make the cut and ended up in the compost heap (we can’t win them all…), so the last project in this group will be my Australian shepherd.
-Stay tuned.

 Now I think I’ll go buy my bulldog a nice red collar.